fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ...
 ```

-So the result is "Docker please build with tag (you may think the tag to be the name of the resulting image) fs-hello-world the Dockerfile in this directory".
+So the result is "Docker please build with tag (you may think the tag to be the name of the resulting image) <i>fs-hello-world</i> the Dockerfile in this directory".
 You can point to any Dockerfile, but in our case, a simple dot will mean the Dockerfile in <i>this</i> directory.
 That is why the command ends with a period.
 After the build is finished, you can run it with _docker run fs-hello-world_:

 ```bash
 $ docker run fs-hello-world